Atlético Huracán de Moquegua

 Huracán is a Peruvian football club, playing in the city of Moquegua, Peru.

-The club were founded 26 July 1958 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded on 26 July 1958 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-The club have played at the highest level of Peruvian football on six occasions, from 1985 Torneo Descentralizado until 1990 Torneo Descentralizado when was relegated.
+The club has played at the highest level of Peruvian football on six occasions, from 1985 Torneo Descentralizado until 1990 Torneo Descentralizado, when it was relegated.